 Just like the Geniuses over at Apple, Shopify Experts are there to help solve their users’ problems.

-Shopify has different Experts for different fields, so customers get the impression that they are not just knowledgeable, but also very specialised.
+Shopify has different Experts for different fields, so customers get the impression that they are not just knowledgeable, but also very specialized.

 B. “Clothes” – Superficial cues that signal authority